 - Proof-of-Concept Seedling Project: Awards range between \$250,000 and \$999,999.99.
+The period of performance may be no more than one year.
 These projects typically focus on early-stage, proof-of-concept level R&D efforts.
 Applicants should submit evidence of an idea, described in sufficient technical detail to allow reviewers to meaningfully evaluate the proposed project.
-ARPA-E may issue approximately 3 - 5 awards in this category, with an average award amount of \$500,000. - Technology Development Project: Awards range between \$1 million and \$10 million.
+ARPA-E may issue approximately 20-30 awards in this category, with an average award amount of \$500,000. - Technology Development Project: Awards range between \$1 million and \$10 million.
 These projects typically focus on early-stage prototypes of various technology concepts for which some kind of initial proof-of-concept component demonstration already exists.
 Applicants should submit concrete data that supports the success of the proposed project.
-ARPA-E may issue approximately 8 12 awards in this category, with an average award amount of \$3 million.
+ARPA-E may issue approximately 40-50 awards in this category, with an average award amount of \$3 million.